Control emissions at the cylinder level, with Zero CO, Zero HC and near zero NO

 A relative motion engine design is different mainly in having an extended block to house the additional floating piston.
 Floating piston can share fluid motion controls with camshaft controls, which will simplify fluid motion rather than what seems more complicated.
 Fuel-Air mix shall not suffer a loss like we see in two stroke engines.

-We understand the limitations on claiming high work output, when text books draw the limits around the chemical thermodynamics availability when converted to work output.
+We understand the limitations on claiming high work output, when text books draw the limits around the chemical thermodynamics availability when converted to work output, where we see a discrepancy between the tight limits of expected theoretical cylinder work output enhancements and between some reports stating that only 20% of fuel burned in a vehicle is actually effective in moving the vehicle from point A to point B.

 To avoid conflicts or a prejudgment, we prefer initially to concentrate on differences that can be claimed by design.
 If a 50mg of combustion fuel was expected to generate 150 Joules of work output, then we have to expect that 30 Joules will be spent in the next cycle on compression, and about 20 Joules spent on two cycles frictions to complete four strokes, ending with net 100 joules useful.
 When we complete four strokes in one cycle, by having four strokes performed in two compartments/one cycle, first saving is 10 Joules of friction, as well as compression energy recovered at about 70%, by increasing pressure in the combustion side, that is 20 Joules recovered, and the net useful work output is about 130 Joules.
 These calculation is to escape the pre-judgment of having 5% being the allowed limit of possible enhancement.